danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

 On top of that, monthly and yearly subscribers need different wording.
 Monthly subscribers' data gets deleted after a grace period.
 Yearly subscribers' data is preserved indefinitely.
 That's six distinct emails (3 attempts x 2 billing periods), and getting the wrong one to the wrong person at the wrong time is a bad customer experience.

-## The Stack
+**The Stack:**

-Our app is built with Ruby on Rails.
-Emails are sent via Action Mailer (Rails' built-in email framework).
-A mailer class `SubscriptionMailer` defines methods that compose emails, and calling `.deliver_later` queues the email for asynchronous delivery through a background job processor (we use Sidekiq).
-Controllers handle incoming HTTP requests and responses (used for receiving Stripe webhooks, more on that in the next section).
-The test harness uses rake tasks, which are Ruby's standard way of defining command-line automation scripts, invoked via `bin/rails`.
-Stripe API calls in the rake tasks use the official `stripe` Ruby gem.
+The app is a Rails monolith: Action Mailer for emails, Sidekiq for background jobs, and rake tasks for the test harness automation.
+Stripe API calls use the official `stripe` gem.

 ## Stripe Webhooks